Elizabeth9-77/Scales-Tails-V2/README.md

 ## CRUD Functionality

-Users are able to Create, Read, Update and Delete their shared information on FreeFido.
+Users are able to Create, Read, Update and Delete their shared information on Scales & Tails.
 Some features make full CRUD functionality available, whilst others present the necessary options only.
-Here is my CRUD breakdown for FreeFido:
+Here is my CRUD breakdown for Scales & Tails:

 | Feature | Create | Read | Update | Delete |
 |---------|--------|------|--------|--------|